-If you have concerns about a child’s safety or that they may have been sexually abused an important first step is to report your concerns to Department of Family and Community Services to help keep your child safe and prevent further abuse.
+If you have concerns about a child’s safety or that they may have been sexually abused an important first step is to report your concerns to Department of Communities and Justice to help keep your child safe and prevent further abuse.

 This includes services for children, young people and adults who have been sexually abused as well as their non-offending parents/carers, partners, families and other supporters.

 These services are based in certain hospitals and community health services across NSW.
 There is a sexual assault service in your area open 24 hours a day.
 Find the contact details of your local